EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 ## Amplification factors
 When we talk about tuning RocksDB, we often mean that we're trading off three amplification factors: write amplification, read amplification and space amplification.
 Let's define them here.

 **Write amplification** is the ratio of bytes written to database and bytes written to storage.
 For example, if you are writing 10 MB/s to the database and you observe 30 MB/s disk write rate, your write amplification is 3.
 If write amplification is high the workload might be bottlenecked on disk throughput.
 For example, if write amplification is 50 and max disk throughput is 500 MB/s, your database can sustain 10 MB/s write rate.
 Decreasing write amplification will directly increase max write rate.
 High write amplification will also decrease flash lifetime.
+There are two ways in which you can observe your write amplification.
+First is to read through the output of `DB::GetProperty("rocksdb.stats", &stats)`.
+The second is to divide your disk write bandwidth (you can use `iostat`) by your DB write rate.

 **Read amplification** is the number of disk reads per query.
 If you need to read 5 pages to answer a query, we say that read amplification is 5.